DhruvRai15/Road-Accident-Data-Analysis-Using-Power-BI-/README.md

    - Injury severity: Breakdown of accidents resulting in fatalities, serious injuries, and minor injuries.
    - Economic impact: Estimation of the economic cost of road accidents, including medical expenses, vehicle damage, and lost productivity.

-## How to Use

-1. Clone this repository to your local machine.
-2. Open the Excel or Power BI files to explore the data and visualizations.
-3. Review the insights and use them to inform road safety measures.

 ## Contributing

 If you would like to contribute to this project, please fork the repository and submit a pull request with your improvements or suggestions.

-## License

-This project is licensed under the MIT License.